odeg36/smfony_react_yearly_vacations/README.md

 - **Error Handling**: `EmployeeFactory` throws `RuntimeException`s for invalid JSON or missing files.
 The command catches these exceptions and displays friendly error messages.

 This architecture ensures a clean separation of concerns, high testability, and ease of maintenance.

----

-## Contact

-For any issues, please open an issue or contact the maintainer.